Table of Contents

 Depth of Cut

 Yes, this is another factor that’s related to the blade rather than the saw.
-The depth of cut reflects the maximum thickness of tile through which a certain blade can cut.
+The depth of cut reflects the maximum thickness of the tile through which a certain blade can cut.
 As you know, the blade of a tile saw cools down thanks to tray located beneath the tile, which is why you mustn’t cut through a slab of tile that’s longer than the maximum depth of cut, which is related to the diameter of the blade.

 Tile saws provide water to the blade through one of two ways: Some models use a hose line to keep the blade cool all the time, which is more convenient but requires access to a steady supply of water.
 Other models use a water reservoir with an attached pump, which keeps pumping water to and away from the blade.
 This option is great if you don’t have access to a continuous water supply, but it’s also less convenient considering that you must keep an eye on the reservoir and keep refilling it between cuts.